facetoe/zenpy/README.md

 ### Contributions
 Contributions are very welcome.
 I've written an explanation of the core ideas of the wrapper in the [Contributors Guide](https://github.com/facetoe/zenpy/wiki/Contributors-Guide).

-### Hire Me

-Looking for a programmer?
-Hire me!
-I'm currently looking for work I can do remotely.
-I have mad skills in Python, Ansible, and Linux to name just a few.
-Happy to take on small jobs or large projects.

-You can contact me at facetoe@facetoe.com.au.